The Conquest of Everest

 The Conquest of Everest is a 1953 British Technicolor documentary film directed by George Lowe about various expeditions to the summit of Mount Everest.
 It was nominated for an Academy Award for Best Documentary Feature.

-Cameraman Tom Stobart went on the 1953 British Mount Everest Expedition (as did George Lowe), and after the successful second assault Stobart got the descending party to give no indication to those like Hunt and Westmacott waiting in an agony of suspense at Advance Base (Camp IV) that Hillary and Tenzing had succeeded until they were close enough for Stobart to catch the emotion of the moment on film.
+Cameraman Tom Stobart participated in the 1953 British Mount Everest expedition (as did George Lowe).
+After the successful second assault, Stobart told the descending party to provide no indication to the men waiting at the base that Edmund Hillary and Tenzing Norgay had succeeded until they were close enough for Stobart to catch the emotion of the moment on film.

-Critical reception
+Reception

-The Monthly Film Bulletin wrote "As one expected, this film is good.
+The Monthly Film Bulletin wrote: "As one expected, this film is good.
 It has been most skilfully edited and is often intensely moving."

 Home media

 The Conquest of Everest was released on Region 0 DVD-R by Alpha Video on 28 January 2014.